LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 14.](screenshots/Subsampled.png)

+How do you think does point density affect the computing power required to deal with the data?

 Would this data still be useful for measuring DBH?

-If DBH wans't your primary outcome but tree height - which point density would you choose?
+If DBH wasn't your primary outcome but tree height - which point density would you choose?

 ### Thank you